 If GFCI outlets aren’t causing your outlets to die, you could have a more serious problem.
 Sometimes, wires will come loose — meaning you’ll need to replace your entire unit.
 Never attempt to perform this type of electrical work on your own.
 If you need a new outlet (or to repair an old one), always contact a trusted electrician.

 Make the most of your move

 Your new home’s plumbing and HVAC fixtures will impact how comfortable it is for your family.
 Work with the team at John C. Flood to inspect and tune-up your equipment before moving into a new home.
-Call the HVAC, plumbing, and electricity experts at John C. Flood at (703) 783-0247 or schedule service online.
+Call the HVAC, plumbing, and electricity experts at John C. Flood at (703) 783-0247 or schedule HVAC, plumbing, and electrical service online.